![]() deutsches Glossar |

 neither a home signal nor it governs a route

-to leave the home signal limits.
+to leave the interlocking area.

-INTERMEDIATE SWITCH
+INTERMEDIATE POINTS

 Intermediate switches must be interlocked both with the signal in rear